nyarly/rofi-taskwarrior/README.md

 but I'm sure other ideas will surface with usage.

 It might be handy
-to spin off the Taskwarrior module as its own crate.
+to spin off
+the Taskwarrior or Rofi modules as their own crates.
 Reach out if that would be useful to you.

 ## License